beachkrp/Udacity-Blog/README.md

 This project takes a look at the past three Stack Over Flow Develper Surveys from 2017, 2018 and 2019  to look at a couple of different items to see how they compare from year to year.

+# Motivation

+To take a peek and to try to gain some insight from the Stack Overflow surveys to get a view of the status of the industry as seen  by the developers that chose to respond

 ## Data